hamidhassan85/data_analyst/Instructions/Labs/01-prepare-data-with-power-query-in-power-bi-desktop.md

     ![Power BI Desktop icon](Linked_image_Files/02-load-data-with-power-query-in-power-bi-desktop_image1.png)

-    *Tip: By default, the Getting Started dialog box opens in front of Power BI Desktop.
-You can choose to sign-in, and then close the pop-up.*

-1. To open the starter Power BI Desktop file, select the **File > Open Report > Browse Reports**.
+1. To open the starter Power BI Desktop file, select the **Open > Browse this device**.

 1. In the **Open** window, navigate to the **D:\Allfiles\Labs\01-prepare-data-with-power-query-in-power-bi-desktop\Starter** folder.

 1. Select the **Sales Analysis** file.

+    *Note: At this point, Power BI will ask you to sign in if you haven't already.
+You can either sign in or select **Cancel** and continue the exercise.*

 1. Save a copy of the file with **Save As** in to the **D:\Allfiles\MySolution** folder.